IchHabeHunger54/IchHabeHunger54/README.md

 # About Me

 Hello!
 I am IchHabeHunger54, or IHH54 for short.
-I am currently 19 years old and live in Austria.
+I am currently 20 years old and live in Austria.

 I'm currently studying computer science at the Technical University of Vienna.
 I also make Minecraft mods, as well as trying other fields, such as music production and video editing.
-My main language is Java, I know a few other languages such as Python, C#, JavaScript or Haskell as well.
+My main language is Java, I know a few other languages such as Python, C#, JavaScript, PHP or Haskell as well.

 I am a proud member of the [NeoForged](https://github.com/neoforged) project as a moderator, and I have contributed to its [documentation](https://github.com/neoforged/Documentation) in the past.